 Pieter van Woensel’s publications are a much underresearched field in the history of medicine of infectious diseases, maritime medicine, vivisection, and biological warfare in the eighteenth century.
 Below is a brief survey of his medical career.

 (This is a (paraphrased) anthology by author and exclusive copyright owner Laban Kaptein, based on text sections from his 3-vols. publication: Laban Kaptein (ed.), Pieter van Woensel, Remarks, Part I (translation of Remarks, 1791), and Commentary, Part II and III.)

 For sample pages of Laban Kaptein’s edition of Remarks I (1791), click here for Part I: Translation (PDF), and here for Part II: Commentary (PDF), as well as the Cumulative Index, which concludes Part III: Commentary (continued).

-Click here to order — remember: these book are self-published, so please order through this website only.
-Thank you for your consideration.
+Remember, these book are self-published, so please order only directly through my website.
+Thank you for your understanding.

 Pieter van Woensel’s vocation.

 After having discontinued his study of theology at the Remonstrant Seminary, Pieter van Woensel began studying medicine at Leiden University, thus following in the footsteps of his father Joan.
 (Eventually, Pieter developed strong anticlerical views, and his atheism would feature prominently in his publications.)
 He officially matriculated on 19 September 1768.
 On 23 November 1770 he obtained his Doctor of Medicine degree with the dissertation Specimen academicum inaugurale sistens quaedam miscellanea medica.